sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 A system of springs and masses can be described by a set of differential equations:

 In principle, these equations can be solved analytically.
 However, that's more of a maths problem than a software development problem.
 For the sake of simplicity, we're gonna solve the equations numerically with the help of the (forward) Euler method.
+To do this, we have to divide our simulation time into *n* discrete time steps.
+For every time step, the positions and velocities of all masses *m* are calculated as well as the force *F* acting on them.
+At every moment in time, these are given by

+/equations/

 ## Examples